 Make thee an ark of gopher wood; rooms shalt thou make in the ark, and shalt pitch (kaphar/cover) it within and without with pitch (kaphar/covering).

 — Genesis 6:14

 Pitch was a black glue-like substance that covered the ark.
-Recall that this event was about God's grief over the sin of mankind.
+This event included God's grief over the sin of humankind.

 Then the Lord saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually.
 And the Lord was sorry that He had made man on the earth, and He was grieved in His heart.

 The Day of Atonement was the one day of the year that the High Priest could enter the Holy of Holies on behalf of the people to make atonement for their sins.